1. This section sets out the law and legal procedures, which an inspector must consider at the pre-trial stage, including:

 Offences committed after 12th March 2015

 2. Section 85 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 came into force on 12th March 2015.
 This has the effect of increasing the level of fine available for Magistrates Courts to an unlimited fine (previously £20,000 for most health and safety offences).
 However, the increase will only apply in respect of offences committed after 12th March 2015.

-3. The Criminal Practice Direction has been amended by (the Criminal Practice Direction (Amendment No. 2) 2014) so that for offences committed after the 12th March 2015 a District Judge must deal with any allocation decision, trial and sentencing hearing including in;
+3. The Criminal Practice Direction has been amended by (the Criminal Practice Direction (Amendment No. 2) 2014) so that for offences committed after the 12th March 2015 an authorised District Judge must deal with any allocation decision, trial and sentencing hearing including in;

 4. Many of HSE's more serious cases are likely to come within these types of cases.